German water utility pulls plug on Tesla over unpaid bills

 A spokeswoman for the company WSE said Thursday that Tesla was given repeated warnings its water supply would be turned off.

 “The 14-day notice period has expired,” Sandra Ponesky told The Associated Press.
-“We can't treat Tesla any differently that other customers.”
+“We can't treat Tesla any differently than other customers.”

 Tesla is building it first European factory outside the German capital and aims to eventually build 500,000 electric vehicles there.